sensible-hq/sensible-docs/readme-sync/v0/sdk-reference/draft-sdk.md

 ## Usage: Classify documents by type

-You can classify a document by type, as specified by the document types defined in your Sensible account.
+You can use this SDK to classify a document by type, as specified by the document types defined in your Sensible account.
 For more information, see [Classifying documents by type](https://docs.sensible.so/docs/classify).

 ### Overview